TomWeisner/rostering/README.md

 ## 🚀 Publishing to TestPyPI

 1. Raise a PR into `dev`
-2. Wait for GitHub Actions to pass — this will upload to TestPyPI
+2. Wait for GitHub Actions to pass — one action automatically uploads to TestPyPI a version of the package with an incremented version number
-3. Merge into `dev`
-4. Raise a PR into `master`
-5. Wait for CI/CD to complete

----